 Winter in Latvia might not be what you expect.
 Sure, one day Latvia might have bitterly cold Baltic winds, but the next might be a cool, calm day with blue skies.
 Don’t be surprised if you experience both on the same day.

 The weather can be all over the place, but one constant is the wonderful people who make Latvia a joy to visit.
 One of the best places to meet the locals is at the Christmas markets in Latvia.

 Christmas in Latvia doesn’t have to mean Riga.
 Although not well known to visitors, there are many smaller cities that are well worth visiting.

 Not everywhere in Latvia has a Christmas market, but all have some kind of Christmas or winter solstice celebration.

 Latvia Christmas Markets 2023

 Several Christmas experiences are worth seeking out in Latvia.
-Many of these are centred around the Christmas markets in the major cities with Riga’s Christmas market being to largest and most popular.
+Many of these are centred around the Christmas markets in the major cities, with Riga’s Christmas markets being the largest and most popular.

 1. Riga Christmas Market